top of page

 "While the exact incidence is unknown, the number of diabetic cats is increasing at an alarming rate due to the tremendous increase in the number of overweight and obese cats," says VCA Animal Hospitals.

-Early detection and management are key to maintaining pet health and quality of life.
+Early detection and management are key to maintaining health and quality of life.

 "A treatment plan that works for one pet might not work as well for another pet.
 Be patient as you and your pet adjust to the new diet, medications, and lifestyle," says American Veterinary Medical Association.